Thursday, December 31, 2009

 Flip a TV channel and there will undoubtedly

-commercial aimed at treating
+be a drug commercial aimed at treating

 some ailment--from allergies and cholesterol,